Looking for something creative for your kids to do at home? UAL Future Creatives now provides inspiring online art classes for children and teenagers.

 Roger is passionate about the idea of getting young people to work creatively and pushes his students to experiment and make things, to explore further their creativity.

 Samantha is a mixed media contemporary artist and designer with a MA in Design and a BA (Hons) in Fine Art.
 She is currently a secondary school teacher of Art and Design / Photography, teaching KS3, KS4, and KS5.
+She has also been a moderator for the examining board AQA for 9 years.

 Alongside teaching she runs her own business, ArtiSam, which offers a range of classes from life drawing for adults, to group art classes exploring a variety of techniques for aspiring artists.
 Her own work often explores and challenges conceptual ideas and current affairs through a range of different media, often resulting in installation and sculptural pieces of art.